SUTURO/suturo_perception/TUTORIALS.md

 * Then Start the demo pipeline with the following command from the perception workspace: rosrun robosherlock run _ae:=suturo_demo _vis:=true
 * If there are some problems with this command maybe the workspace in not sourced, in this case run : source devel/setup.bash and after that run the last command again.
 * This will start the pipeline and after some time two displays will pop up, the Image Viewer for 2D information and Cloud Viewer for depth information.
-* The user can navigate between the pipeline result by clicking on the Image Viewer and then pressing the keys "N" or "O".
+* The user can navigate between the pipeline result by clicking on the Image Viewer and then pressing the keys "N" or "P".

 # Recording and replaying files from MongoDB in robosherlock on hsrb